Do Go On - 533 - El Chupacabra

 Yeah, Dave, do another one.

-Uh, the drummer in Stings band.
+The drummer in Stings Band.

 Stuart Copeland?